Abdul-Anshad-A/docker-py/docs/services.md

 ## Updating service configuration

-The `Client.update_service` method lets you update a service's configuration.
+The `APIClient.update_service` method lets you update a service's configuration.
-The mandatory `version` argument (used to prevent concurrent writes) can be retrieved using `Client.inspect_service`.
+The mandatory `version` argument (used to prevent concurrent writes) can be retrieved using `APIClient.inspect_service`.

 ```python
 container_spec = docker.types.ContainerSpec(